austin-rt/blockinvaders/README.md

 ### **_Known Bugs_**

 - Block Invaders is Currently **desktop only**.
-- Not dynamically sizeable.
-Currently the minimum width is set to 804px.
+- The minimum width is set to 804px.
-- If player shoots too fast, the "bullet" class gets stuck until the player fires in the same column. implemented a bullet cooldown as a temporary fix
+- If player shoots too fast, the "bullet" class gets stuck until the player fires in the same column.
+Implemented a bullet cooldown as a temporary fix.

 ### **_Screen Shots_**
 ##### Landing Page